4.12. Mapping rules: Peru

 4.12.1.4

-- One-way traffic is assigned to class 7 roads if there are road signs on the ground that restrict entry and/or turns onto this road from one of the sides.
+- One-way traffic is assigned to class 7 roads if there are road signs on the ground that restrict entry or turns to this road from one of the sides.